nyu-mhealth/Team-Manual/tracking.md

 #### As part of MapMob testing, we are looking to colllect data on geolocation across platforms.
 But we can only do so if we have people tracking!
         Plan is for the team to track for a week, it doesn't mean you need to track for an entire week, 2-3 days would be really helpful for us!
+Do only what you feel comfortable with :)

         Here are instructions on how to activate two types of tracking in your phone.
 The first one is Google Timeline , which is (as you maybe guessed) a Google product.
 For those of you who aren't familiar with it, when using this tool google will constantly know your exact location! :) If you put creepiness aside this tool is actually quite cool and can identify places you've been to as